ebemunk/blog/content/post/2018-01-20-lost-text-mining.md

 Most speech in the show is 2nd grade level, particularly S2, otherwise there are pretty frequent episodes with 5th grade level.
 S5-E1 is the most complex text with 8th grade level.
 This makes me think that the dialogue between characters are often short, practical and concrete, without much philosophizing or elaborate language.

 We can also see the reading level per character.
 I wanted to see if there was variation between characters in terms of reading level.
-Below is the reading level of the top 25 most speaking characters.
+Below is the reading level of the top 25 characters.

 <div id="char-reading-level" class="viz"></div>